BlitterStudio/zz9000-sdk/README.md

 # Loading

-In the "zz9k-loader" directory, you can find sources for the zz9k-loader that runs on AmigaOS (m68k).
-With zz9k-loader, you can load an ARM application into the DDR3 memory of ZZ9000 and run it.
+In the `zz9k-loader` directory, you can find sources for the zz9k-loader that runs on AmigaOS (m68k).
+With `zz9k-loader`, you can load an ARM application into the DDR3 memory of ZZ9000 and run it.
 The loader supports setting up multiple user interface modalities as a convenience:

 - `run` just jumps to your code with no user interface.
 - `screen` sets up a 640x480@32 Intuition screen.
 If you pass a `!screen` parameter to your application, it will be substituted for the screen's bitmap address for direct access.
 Pass `!width` as a parameter to get the screen's width in pixels.
 - `screen-low` similar to screen, but with 320x240@32 resolution.
-- `attach` attaches stdin and stdout of the Shell to your application.
+- `attach` attaches stdin and stdout of the Shell to your application, demonstrated by the `shell` example.
-- `audio` experimental mode that plays back an audio buffer your application creates until a mouse button is pressed.
+- `audio` experimental mode that plays back an audio buffer your application creates until a mouse button is pressed, demonstrated by `minimp3`.

 Example:

 ```
-zz9k-loader load vector.bin
+zz9k-loader load conway.bin
 zz9k-loader screen-low !screen !width
 ```

+# Third Party Code

+The SDK contains a collection of third-party libraries/code for ARM bare metal applications:

+- Runtime ABI for Cortex-M0 (lib/div), by Jörg Mische <bobbl@gmx.de>
+- Tiny printf, sprintf, vsnprintf (lib/printf), by Marco Paland <info@paland.com>
+- libmemory memory allocator (lib/memory/libmemory_freelist.a), by Embedded Artistry, sources at: https://github.com/embeddedartistry/libmemory
+- memcpy, memset, memmove (lib/memory), Public Domain

+Portions of example code is lifted from the following sources:

+- "Conway's game of life", Rosetta Code, https://rosettacode.org/wiki/Conway%27s_Game_of_Life#C

 # License / Copyright